Mike Bobo

-Robert Michael Bobo (born April 9, 1974) is an American college football coach who is currently the offensive coordinator and quarterbacks coach for the Georgia Bulldogs.
-He was the head coach of the Colorado State Rams football team from 2015 to 2019.
+Robert Michael Bobo (born April 9, 1974) is an American college football coach who is currently the offensive coordinator and quarterbacks coach at the University of Georgia, his alma mater.
+He was the head coach at Colorado State from 2015 to 2019.
+Bobo is known for his pro-style type offensive schemes which cater to the ability to control clock and create long methodical drives.

 Playing career

-Bobo played for the Thomasville High School Bulldogs (Thomasville, Georgia) before playing college football at the University of Georgia.
+Bobo played for the Thomasville High School Bulldogs in Thomasville, Georgia before playing college football at the University of Georgia.

 As a senior in 1997, he threw for 2,751 yards, going 199/306 on passing attempts with 19 touchdowns and eight interceptions.
 He set various passing records during his career, including career passer rating.

 Coaching career

 Georgia

 Bobo remained at Georgia as a member of the football administrative staff under Jim Donnan.
 After one year as a graduate assistant, he went to Jacksonville State as quarterbacks coach.

 A year later, he returned to Georgia as quarterbacks coach under newly hired Mark Richt.
 He was promoted to offensive coordinator in 2007.
 He is widely known for his knack in grooming successful quarterbacks like Matthew Stafford, Aaron Murray, and David Greene.
 In 2012, Bobo was a finalist for the Broyles Award, given annually to the nation's top college football assistant coach.